-Initially known as Withstock Festival, the event started out in 1994 by a group of people to raise capital for Christmas lights for the public areas of Withernsea.
+Initially known as Withstock Festival, the event started in 1994 by a group of people to raise capital for Christmas lights for the public areas of Withernsea.

-The organisers realised that if they held a music festival, getting sponsorships from individuals and local businesses might be possible.
-The idea proved to be successful as the festival in 1995 got backed by Teddy Clark, a local businessman.
+The organisers realised that if they held a music festival, getting sponsorships from individuals and local businesses could be possible.
+The idea proved to be a success as the festival was backed by local businessman, Teddy Clark in 1995.
 As the festival tasted success, several groups such as the Low Riders Motorcycle Club and Holderness High Riders have been helping the festival’s committee to organise the bike side of the event.

-On Friday, the main stage (The Valley), will be occupied by Bad Guys Don’t Knock, Delta Vega, Eye The Bomb, Jackson D, East Yorkshire Discos, The Ex Kittens, and the Cydonia Knights (Muse Tribute Band).
-Phil White will also be hosting his radio show from 12 – 2:30 pm.
+On Friday, the main stage (The Valley) will be occupied by Bad Guys Don’t Knock, Delta Vega, Eye The Bomb, Jackson D, East Yorkshire Discos, The Ex Kittens, and the Cydonia Knights (Muse Tribute Band).
+Phil White will also host his radio show from 12 – 2:30 pm.

 Ken Fox Wall of Death

 The Fox family - who have been travelling and entertaining worldwide audiences - will be at the festival.
 Along with their wall, which is 20ft high and the legendary Indian Scouts, the Ken Fox troupe will be performing unbelievable death-defying stunts that require incredible balance and skill.
 They will also be executing their most popular and unimaginable stunt, where three riders will simultaneously be on the wall of death.
 They will pass each other while only a few inches separate them.
 Their stunts sound implausible until you see them in action.